A selection of the best spots where you can enjoy a quintessentially English afternoon tea in Bath…

 Indulge in a traditional English afternoon tea at Lucknam Park Hotel, an 18th-century Palladian mansion set among 500 glorious acres of beautiful gardens and unspoilt parkland.
 Tea at Lucknam Park has always been a firm favourite with visitors, whether it’s for a special occasion or just a treat after a long day shopping in Bath, which is only six miles away.
 From £30 per person you will be able to enjoy a full English afternoon tea served in the library or drawing room overlooking the gardens, or if it’s fine weather, on the terrace.
 Reservations are recommended.
 Afternoon tea is available Monday – Saturday, 1.30–5pm and from 3–5pm on Sundays.

 Lucknam Park Hotel,

 Colerne, SN14 8AZ

 Tel: 01225 742777

-One of the most beautiful outdoor spaces in Bath, only a 10-minute walk from the centre of town, the Garden Café at the Holburne Museum provides the perfect escape within the city for a relaxing cream tea.
-This summer you can visit the beautiful exhibition Prized Possessions: Dutch Masterpieces from National Trust Houses and enjoy a cream tea for only £12.50.
-The seasonal menu also offers light lunches, cakes, a selection of tea and coffee, and includes in the summer months a barbecue on Saturday and Sunday.
+One of the most beautiful outdoor spaces in Bath, only a five-minute walk from the centre of town, the Garden Café at the Holburne Museum provides the perfect escape within the city.
+This summer visit the beautiful exhibition Edouard Vuillard: The Poetry of the Everyday (£12.50/£7 concessions) before settling down with a cream tea (scones with clotted cream and jam are £3.50).
+The seasonal menu also offers light lunches, cakes, and a selection of tea and coffee.
 The Garden Café has something to treat yourself to whatever the time of day, and is open from 10am.
 Last orders are taken at 4.30pm.

 The Holburne Museum,